h3rald/h3rald/contents/conver.md

 Magnitude identifies the amount of changes compared to the total size of the project.
 Each value of the metadata nibble expresses a possible order of magnitude among the following:

-- S (0-3) &mdash; Up to 5% of the code was changed.
+- S (0-3) &mdash; Up to 5% of the project content was changed.
-- M (4-7) &mdash; Up to 25% of the code was changed.
+- M (4-7) &mdash; Up to 25% of the project content was changed.
-- L (8-B) &mdash; Up to 50% of the code was changed.
+- L (8-B) &mdash; Up to 50% of the project content was changed.
-- X (C-F) &mdash; Up to 100% of the code was changed.
+- X (C-F) &mdash; Up to 100% of the project content was changed.

 #### Breakage